log4cplus/log4cplus/docs/examples.md

     LOG4CPLUS_TEXT("main"));
 ~~~~

-Here we obtain logger handle to logger named _main_.
+Here we obtain a handle to the logger named _main_.

 The `LOG4CPLUS_TEXT()` macro used above has the same function as the `TEXT()`
 or `_T()` macros do on Windows: In case `UNICODE` preprocessor symbol is